bestcodename/yt-dlp-wrapper/README.md

 - Generates per-playlist M3U8 files for each requested format (except original), stored in a unified playlists directory (default: OUTPUT_DIR/playlists).
 M3U8 entries are relative paths pointing to the shared library—no on-disk duplication.
+- Designed so each playlist’s M3U8 can be imported independently into Rekordbox, while all tracks are stored only once.

 ## Output layout (default)